THM-MoTE/ModelicaScriptingTools.jl/docs/src/documentation.md

 ## Detailed setup guide

+!!! warn
-[WIP] This section of the documentation is work in progress.
+    This section of the documentation is work in progress.

 * `julia -e 'using DocumenterTools; DocumenterTools.generate("docs"; name="MyModelicaProject")'`
 * `julia --project=docs/ -e 'using Pkg; Pkg.add("ModelicaScriptingTools")'`